gagn0369/ecommerce-website/_site/user-testing-report.md

 ### Serious, Causes Frustration, May Hinder Completion

 - search bar a little confusing since after typing you can't press the icon to actually see search results - it will just close the search bar.
+- to fix this, I changed the placeholder text to read 'hit enter to search'

 ### Minor, Annoying, Won’t Hinder Completion